 We recognize that government agencies, institutions, and non-profits often do not or are not able to prioritize those whom inequity affects most on a daily basis, even outside times of crisis.
-As such, we prioritize artists who are Black, Indigenous, People of Color, Queer, Trans+, Non-Binary, and Disabled, but will endeavor to support as many Chicago artists as possible.
+As such, we prioritize artists who are Black, Indigenous, People of Color, Queer, Trans+, Non-Binary, Disabled, and Immunocompromised, but will endeavor to support as many City of Chicago artists as possible.

 Our fiscal sponsor:

 We're proud to be sponsored by Soham Dance Space, a 501(c)3 not-for-profit.
 If you'd like to make a tax-deductible donation to our campaign, go to paypal.me/SohamDanceSpace or use our PayPal email [email redacted], including “Chicago Artists Relief Fund” in the notes.
 Or, you can send a check payable to Soham Dance Space, with “Chicago Artists Relief Fund” in the memo, to: 1932 S Halsted Street, #206, Chicago, IL 60608.
 Please note that checks by mail will require a longer processing time.

 The Chicago Artists Relief Fund is managed by a group of community volunteers.
 Bios can be found here.
 Though organizational affiliations are listed, each individual is acting on their own behalf.